aliamelo/writeups/fcsc2022/hexagonal/README.md

 The QDSP6 is also known as Hexagon, hence the name of the challenge.
-The processor possess thirty-two 32-bit GPR (`r0-r31`) which can also be accessed as 64-bit registers pairs (e.g. `r3:r2`) ans the program's code and data is stored in a 32-bit address space.
+The processor possess thirty-two 32-bit GPR (`r0-r31`) which can also be accessed as 64-bit registers pairs (e.g. `r3:r2`).
+The program's code and data is stored in a 32-bit address space.
 It seems pretty classic.

 However the Hexagon architecture has one surprise: it implements multithreading